 Balance the Bank Account

 Remember I stated that the bank is unaware of checks written by the business or any deposits in physical transit.
 They can’t change the balance until an actual legal document is presented, i.e. a check or deposit slip with money.
-So the balance in the account as the bank reports excludes these items.
-So simply identify the missing checks and/or deposits.
+The balance in the account as the bank reports excludes these items.
+Simply identify the missing checks and/or deposits.
 Take the existing bank balance and add any deposits in transit.

 A deposit in the physical form, while in transit, may exist on the desk of the bookkeeper, office manager or with the owner.
 I’ve found them in the trunk of a car or in the possession of the owner’s son.
 Just because you’ve recorded the deposit to the books of record doesn’t mean the physical process is complete.